Find Your Perfect School

 (Hybrid) Associate in Electronics Engineering Technology

 MTC’s students in its Associate in Electronics Engineering Technology program learn the technical skills in repairing, maintaining, and troubleshooting electronic equipment and machinery.
-These skills can be applied in the maintenance of elevators and escalators, either an apprenticeship or employment.
+These skills can be applied in the maintenance of elevators and escalators, either through an apprenticeship or employment.

 Students earn 63 credit hours in 2-3 years, with the timeframe determined by their course load per semester.
 Note that the program recommends a sequential study to earn the degree within the allotted time, not to mention that many courses are only offered at specific times.
 The trade-specific courses include Electrical Circuits, Electronic Circuits, and Digital Integrated Circuits.